DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *greater* : The sample colour is applied if its alpha component is greater than the second parameter.
   - *never* : The sample colour is never applied.
 - **blend_alpha_func** : func : *value* ref-val: *real*
-  Defines the way alpha blending is applied to the pass.
+  Defines the way alpha rejection is applied to the pass, when blending is active.
 The second parameter is the reference value used in alpha rejection function.
 The first parameter values can be :
   - *always* : The sample colour is always applied.
   - *less* : The sample colour is applied if its alpha component is less than the second parameter.
   - *less_or_equal* : The sample colour is applied if its alpha component is less than or equal to the second parameter.